GuzmanPI/ngColombia-2017/README.md

-# NG-COLOMBIA 2017
-## Advanced Directives & Components
+## Advanced Directives & Components - NG COLOMBIA 2017

+Component with 3 selects, country, state, and city.

+## RESTful API

+The API used to get the data is Battuta! `https://battuta.medunes.net/`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.